Everything you need to know...

 Course leaders and tutors

-We have excellent links to local actors, companies and venues, so you’ll have plenty of opportunities to meet and talk to people from the industry.
+We have excellent links to local actors, companies and venues – which we encourage you to take advantage of.
+These include Sheffield’s Equity Branch, the Making Room network at Sheffield Theatres and the Sheffield Creative Guild, so you’ll have plenty of opportunities to meet, talk with and work alongside people from the industry.

-Our students have gone on to rewarding and fulfilling careers in
+Our graduates have gone on to rewarding and fulfilling careers in

 - the acting profession